 Budget: €€

-Instead of committing to one venue, flexible party access allows you to move between multiple nightlife spots throughout the night.
-This is especially useful on New Year’s Eve, when some venues get overcrowded or don’t match your vibe.
+Instead of committing to one venue, a pub crawl lets you move between multiple nightlife spots throughout the night with a local host and line-skip access already sorted.
+This is especially useful on New Year’s Eve when some venues get overcrowded or do not match your vibe.

 This style works best in walkable nightlife areas like El Born and Eixample, where multiple venues are close together.